Pediatric Residency Program

 A Message from Pramod Narula, M.D.

-I am pleased to invite you to apply for a residency in primary care pediatrics at New York Methodist Hospital.
+I am pleased to invite you to apply for a residency in pediatrics at New York Methodist Hospital.

 Chairman, Department of Pediatrics